SunGard-Labs/sg-protractor-tools/docs/dom.md

 ### `waitForDisplayed(element)`

 Makes the test execution wait for the specified element to be displayed.
 Use this instead of resorting to `sleep()`.
+Returns a promise that will be resolved when the command has completed.

 ```
 html5.dom.waitForDisplayed(element(by.css('div[...]')));